Thailand-EU Voluntary Partnership Agreement

 A Voluntary Partnership Agreement (VPA) is a legally binding trade agreement between the EU and a timber-exporting country outside the EU.
 A VPA aims to ensure that all timber and timber products destined for the EU market from a partner country comply with the laws of that country.

 In addition to promoting trade in legal timber, VPAs address the causes of illegality by improving forest governance and law enforcement.
 A major strength of VPAs is that they look beyond trade to consider development and environmental issues.

 Stakeholders in government, the private sector and civil society develop VPAs through a participatory process.
 A VPA is, therefore, a vehicle for addressing the needs of different stakeholders and for including many people who have never before had a voice in decision-making.

 VPAs are a key component of the EU Forest Law Enforcement, Governance and Trade (FLEGT) Action Plan of 2003.
-Thailand is one of nine tropical countries that are negotiating VPAs with the EU.
-Six more countries have ratified VPAs and are implementing the agreements.
+Thailand is one of 15 tropical countries that are negotiating or implementing VPAs with the EU.

 Key elements of a VPA